-All students must provide documentation (a COPY, not the original) of an annual influenza (flu) vaccination to the applicable course coordinator on the first day of class.
+All students must provide documentation (a COPY, not the original) of an annual influenza (flu) vaccination to the applicable course coordinator prior to practicum experience.
 This is in accordance with influenza vaccination policies set forth by practicum affiliates.
 The only allowed vaccination exemption is documentation from a student's primary healthcare provider regarding a medically verified allergy to the flu vaccine, verified history of Guillain Barre's Syndrome, or other significant adverse reaction to the flu vaccine.
-Students who qualify for the allowed exemption must provide a declination form signed by the student's primary healthcare provider to the applicable course coordinator on the first day of class.
+Students who qualify for the allowed exemption must provide a declination form signed by the student's primary healthcare provider to the applicable course coordinator upon application.
 The declination form can be found in the Student Handbook appendix.
-Students who fail to provide documentation of vaccination or declination form by the deadline may be Administratively dropped from practicum courses.

-TB SKIN TEST
+TUBERCULOSIS (TB) SKIN TEST